shlomiassaf/ngx-modialog/README.md

 ## Features:

-  - Easy to use API via Fluent API Presets (alert, propmt, confirm
+  - Easy to use API via Fluent API Presets (alert, propmt, confirm)
+  - Fully customizable.
   - Easily add your own Presets.
-  - Bootstrap model size configurable.
   - Select cancel/quit key.
   - Cascading.
   - Element blocking.
   - Blocking / Non blocking modal.
   - Modal as a component, replace the content by supplying a custom component.
+  - Built-in bootstrap implementation.
+  - Bootstrap model size configurable.

 That's how easy it is: